duke-alibubu/cz2002-assignment/README.md

 - editGrade in StudentCourse

-- remove ChangeCourseIndex in Student
+- in Student, move Edit grade, remove Course, change Index into enrolment controller

 # New Modification
 - Course , Tutorial , Lecture and TimeSlot now have their own printing function